MaDeG/FrequentPatternMining/docs/Report.md

 ### Third parallel implementation
 After many experimental testing, it has been realised that some introduced parallel implementations have actually decreased performances on certain datasets.
-For example the manual tasks creation during the support recomputation has proven to have very little if not a negative effect on performances and hence it has been removed.
+For example the manual tasks creation during the support re-computation has proven to have very little if not a negative effect on performances and hence it has been removed.

 Moreover, the parallel implementation of `deleteItem` has proved to be quite debatable, since it is very helpful